Summer is right around the corner, and soon we will get to send our kids away to summer camp. Yay!

 But let’s be real here: There is one part of summer camp that’s not so awesome, and that’s the price.
 Fortunately, you can find a perfect camp at a perfectly good rate if you’re willing to put in a little legwork.

-However, you need to start looking now, before spaces fill up and scholarship money disappears.
 Here are seven tips to help you out:

 1. Consider your kid

 Remember this is not about you.
-You may have fabulous memories of Camp Crystal Lake, but that doesn’t mean your kid will have the same experience.
+You may have fabulous memories of Camp Crystal Lake, but that doesn’t mean your kids will have the same experience.
 Rather than force them into what could be a terrifying week, take some time to discuss their expectations of camp.
 You have plenty of choices:

 - Science camps